Kristina01111000/WordPressTheme/README.md

 		- set up 2 groups (patients + paid) $29
 		- got api certificates from him
 		- set it up
-	- set up tile backgrounds
-		- header -> looks really grey, make a new one or get a new one
 	-  ssl still not working right on his old computer, figure out why
 	-  make sure everything automatically updates
 		- so far only peepso is not updating automatically